-The TSC2000 is an analog interface circuit for human interface devices.
+The TSC2200 is an analog interface circuit for human interface devices.
 A register-based architecture eases integration with microprocessor-based systems through a standard SPI bus.
 All peripheral functions are controlled through the registers and onboard state machines.

-The TSC2000 consists of the following blocks (refer to the block diagram on the front page):
+The TSC2200 consists of the following blocks (refer to the block diagram on the front page):

 - · Touch Screen Interface

+- Kevpad Interface

 - · Battery Monitors

 - · Auxiliary Inputs

 - · Temperature Monitor

 - · Current Output D/A Converter

-Communication to the TSC2000 is via a standard SPI serial interface.
-This interface requires that the Slave Select signal be driven LOW to communicate with the TSC2000.
-Data is then shifted into or out of the TSC2000 under control of the host microprocessor, which also provides the serial data clock.
+Communication to the TSC2200 is via a standard SPI serial interface.
+This interface requires that the Slave Select signal be driven LOW to communicate with the TSC2200.
+Data is then shifted into or out of the TSC2200 under control of the host microprocessor, which also provides the serial data clock.

-Control of the TSC2000 and its functions is accomplished by writing to different registers in the TSC2000.
+Control of the TSC2200 and its functions is accomplished by writing to different registers in the TSC2200.
 A simple command protocol is used to address the 16-bit registers.
-Registers control the operation of the A/D converter and D/A converter.
+Registers control the operation of the A/D converter, D/A converter, and keypad scanner.

-The result of measurements made will be placed in the TSC2000's memory map and may be read by the host at any time.
-Three signals are available from the TSC2000 to indicate that data is available for the host to read.
+The result of measurements made will be placed in the TSC2200's memory map and may be read by the host at any time.
+Three signals are available from the TSC2200 to indicate that data is available for the host to read.
 The $\overline{\text{DAV}}$ output indicates that an A/D conversion has completed and that data is available.
+The $\overline{\text{KBIRQ}}$ output indicates that a key on the keypad has been pressed.
 The $\overline{\text{PENIRQ}}$ output indicates that a touch has been detected on the touch screen.
-A typical application of the TSC2000 is shown in Figure 1.
+A typical application of the TSC2200 is shown in Figure 1.